Thermal-Radar BEV Occupancy for Fireground Robotics

 Fusion and Occupancy Prediction

 The lifted thermal BEV-3D feature and radar BEV feature are fused before the occupancy head predicts occupied and free space.
-In perception-degraded scenes, the occupancy result improves mIoU by 40 percent over the degraded baseline, while the prototype runs at about 1 Hz on an NVIDIA RTX 2080 Ti.
+In perception-degraded scenes, the prototype achieves about 40 mIoU while running at about 1 Hz on an NVIDIA RTX 2080 Ti.

 Smoke and Rain Experiments